geirstorvik/smc.covid/README.md

 An example dataset based on real data from Norway, **Norway_adj**, is provided together with a script, **run_Norway.R** (available in the test directory, you probably need to download this file separatly).
 Note that in order to obtain reasonable results at least 5000 particles should be used, but a run is time-consuming.
 The implementation is parallelized, so using 10-50 cores is preferable.
 For testing, smaller number of particles and/or earlier end-dates can be used.

 For testing of installation and that it works, an alternative script, **run_Norway_test.R** is also given which uses only 4 cores, have much less particles and only run for a short time period.
-Results should not be trusted here though.
+Results should not be trusted here.